-Like the Home Hub, there's purposefully no camera built in, and that’s actually being touted as a feature here.
+Like the Google Nest Hub (2nd generation), there's purposefully no camera built in, and that’s actually being touted as a feature here.
 Lenovo wants you to feel comfortable bringing this into the more intimate rooms of your home, and senses that the presence of a camera could undermine that.
-Personally however, we’d have still welcomed having a camera onboard – albeit with a physical shutter included to block it off when we don’t want it peeping.
+Personally, however, we’d have still welcomed having a camera onboard – albeit with a physical shutter included to block it off when we don’t want it peeping.
 Choice is always best.

-The Lenovo Smart Clock has a subtle wedge-like shape, covered in a grey fabric mesh.
+The Lenovo Smart Clock is extremely compact measuring 3.14 x 4.48 x 3.12 inches / 7.98 x 11.39 x 7.92 cm ( w x h x d) and has a subtle wedge-like shape, covered in a grey fabric mesh.
 A chunky border surrounds the screen, curving off the edges, but taking up a fair amount of real estate on the device’s front face.
 Up top, a plus and minus sign offer volume controls.
-There's a microphone mute switch on back (which, somewhat counter-intuitively announces itself very loudly when in use), with a port for power and a USB port.
+There's a microphone mute switch on the back (which, somewhat counter-intuitively announces itself very loudly when in use), with a port for power and a USB port.

 Why is there a USB port on this thing?
 To charge your phone at night.
 This way, you're not losing a precious outlet behind the nightstand to your phone charger.
 It’s worth noting though that this isn’t a particularly fast charger, so you may still want to keep your mobile device’s standard-issue plug handy.
 Still, it’s useful if you just want to give some constant juice to a phone, tablet or ereader while in bed.